Our Brand Is Excellence

 Human Performance Error: Not following directions listed in the Hot Work Permit.
 The Hot Work Permit asked if, combustible and flammable materials have been removed or covered with fire-retardant blankets in good condition and sparks associated with grinding or welding have been evaluated and contained utilizing metal shields, flame resistant guards or shields.
 The answers are checked off yes.
 If adequate barriers would have been provided for the thief hatch and the sparks contained, the threat of a fire would have been mitigated to low or no risk.

 Our attorneys have extensive experience in maritime injury and wrongful death litigation in courts across the country and the skills needed to represent the families of loved ones who have lost their lives as a result of the negligence of another party, or been seriously injured.
 We have handled numerous cases involving injuries that occurred on offshore platforms.
 The experienced offshore accident attorneys at Spagnoletti Law Firm can help you understand your rights if you or a loved one was a victim of an accident.
-Please contact us online or call 713-804-9306 or to learn more about your legal rights.
+Please contact us online or call 713-804-9306 to learn more about your legal rights.